 “Unless you figure out how to make money in your sleep, you will work till you die”Warren Buffet

 Investing in ETFs and LICs.
-This is the seriously the best ‘side hustle’ I ever got into and this is where almost a third of my income comes from now, completely passively.
-Buying a range of index funds through good quality, diversified and low cost ETFs and LICs was probably the best thing I ever did for my financial health, and now after spending the effort ‘hustling’ to teach myself everything I could about it, I get to passively reap the benefits for the rest of my life
+This is seriously the best ‘side hustle’ I ever got into and this is where almost a third of my income comes now, completely passively.
+Buying a range of index funds through good quality, diversified and low-cost ETFs and LICs was probably the best thing I ever did for my financial health, and now after spending the effort ‘hustling’ to teach myself everything I could about it, I get to passively reap the benefits for the rest of my life.

 Overall the juice is worth the squeeze, and one or two good property developments or real estate deals can really set you up for life.
 Either you can take advantage of this to acquire cash flow positive rentals at the wholesale rate, or you can sell your development and funnel the profits into completely passive ETF and LIC portfolios.

 T spring, Red bubble and CafePress are all sites where I have uploaded designs, added a description and in minimal time my ‘product’ has gone live.
 The bonus is that you don’t need to handle any of the logistics – they do everything, and you just get a decent cut based on your design being the ‘intellectual property’.
 The best thing is it’s not just T-shirts.
 Your designs can be applied to mugs, stickers, phone cases – anything you want.

 You’re probably not going to become an overnight millionaire, but I did make $80 out of it. $80 isn’t much, but it’s pretty good when you consider that was only about 30 minutes of work I did a few months ago sketching/editing on Microsoft Paint and then uploading the design using my laptop (whilst sitting on the comfy couch watching Netflix and drinking a few glasses of red wine).